-- 2. Donations to the Trust cannot be generally returned to the donor unless exceptional circumstance exist and made in writing to the Trust. - 3.
-The Trust will charge an administration fee.
-This is currently set at 8%.
-For appeals existing prior to January 2018, at an administration fee of less than 5%, the National Trust reserves the right to recoup the cost of Heritage to the Trust professional advice at from the Organisation, if agreed in advance. - 4.
+- 2. The Trust will charge an administration fee.
+This is currently set at 8% of donations received. - 3.
 As restoration, conservation, repair or interpretation work proceeds, the Organisation must forward to the Trust invoices received for work completed or materials supplied, signed by the Appeal architect/project manager.
-The Trust's Advocacy Manager or their delegate will reserve the right to inspect the works and or countersign the documents.
+The CEO or their delegate will reserve the right to inspect the works and or countersign the documents.
 The Trust will reimburse the organisation for payments it has made or intends to make against these invoices excluding the GST amount but only up to the amount of available funds in the appeal account to cover the reimbursement requested.
 Any shortfall will need to be met by the Organisation.
 It is the responsibility of the organisation to claim the GST input tax credits it may be entitled to on such invoices.
-The Trust cannot do this on the Organisation's behalf. - 5.
-The Trust will hold any surplus in the Heritage Appeal fund on completion of the approved restoration works for any future works, which are approved by the Trust. - 6.
-At end of month the Trust will send a statement to each appeal organisation showing donations received, reimbursements for approved restoration, conservation or repair work proceeds to be covered by the appeal and balance of funds remaining. - 7.
+The Trust cannot do this on the Organisation's behalf. - 4.
+The Trust will hold any surplus in the Heritage Appeal fund on completion of the approved restoration works for any future works, which are approved by the Trust. - 5.
+At the end of month the Trust will send a statement to each appeal organisation showing donations received, reimbursements for approved restoration, conservation or repair work to be covered by the appeal and balance of funds remaining. - 6.
 The Trust reserves the right to amend any of the points listed in this document, as the Trust shall deem necessary.
-These amendments may include, but not be limited to, legislative changes and changes in Trust policy. - 8.
+These amendments may include, but not be limited to, legislative changes and changes in Trust policy. - 7.
 The Trust may seek a Ruling from the Australian Taxation Office to approve the appeal if required.